-16 At present, I do not have a satisfactory way to formally capture this descriptive generalization; however, one thing that seems clear is that, for a Korean MAC to be judged felicitous or grammatical, it must be the case that applying the meaning of the verb to the PM's denotation should pragmatically count as applying the meaning of the verb to the PR's denotation.
-I leave verifying this idea against a wider range of data and formally implementing it-if it turns out to be correct-to future research.
+16 At present, I do not have a satisfactory way to formally capture this descriptive generalization; however, one thing that seems clear is that, for a Korean MAC to be judged felicitous or grammatical, it must be the case that applying the meaning of the verb to the PM's denotation should count as applying the meaning of the verb to the PR's denotation in the given discourse context.
+I leave verifying this idea against a wider range of data and formally implementing it to future research (if it turns out to be correct).